RakhithJK/dbeaver-dbeaver-wiki/AWS-Credentials.md

 Essentially using default credentials it is the simplest way to integrate with various SSO providers and web identity providers as they usually provide credentials thru config files.

-Please read [[AWS credentials documentation|https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html]] for detailed explanation
+Please read [[AWS credentials documentation|https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html]] for detailed explanation.

 ### Access keys